hpgrahsl/kryptonite-for-kafka/README.md

 connect.config.providers.file.class=org.apache.kafka.common.config.provider.FileConfigProvider
 ```

-2. Then you create the external properties file e.g. `classified.properties` which contains the secret key materials.
+2. Then you create the external properties file e.g. `classified.properties` which contains the keyset materials.
 This file needs to be available on all your Kafka Connect workers which you want to run Kryptonite on.
 Let's pretend the file is located at path `/secrets/kryptonite/classified.properties` on your worker nodes:

 ```properties
 cipher_data_keys=[{"identifier":"my-demo-secret-key-123","material":{<TINK_KEYSET_SPEC_JSON_HERE>}}]